En-Query/EncryptedQuery/RUNNING.md

 | -qs    | The Query Schema file. |
 | -ds    | The Data Schema file. |

-**Notes: **

 ```

-## Example run using the Hadoop Map/Reduce method
+## Example run using the Hadoop Map/Reduce mode

-The phone example shows the details for executing an Encrypted Query using the Hadoop Map/Reduce method.
+The phone example shows the details for executing an Encrypted Query using the Hadoop Map/Reduce mode.

 Execute the phone query by issuing the following command: `./run_phone_query.sh phone mapreduce`